aav7fl/website-legacy/resume/index.md

 ### Experience

-Grandville RoboDawgs Weather Balloon Coach (May-June, 2016)
+Grandville RoboDawgs Weather Balloon Coach (May-July, 2016)

 - Help underclassmen RoboDawg students transition to leadership positions in the program
 - Students learn how to program in Python on Raspberry Pi units to collect data from their weather balloon launches

-AP Computer Science Tutor (May, 2016)
+AP Computer Science Tutor (May-June, 2016)

 Internship at Blue Medora, LLC (Summer, 2013; Summer, 2014)